 Please note uniform ordering is performed online.
-The process is communicated to parents via the SEQTA ENGAGE and the Skoolbag App.
+The process is communicated to parents via the SEQTA ENGAGE.
 The online link for PermaPleat uniform orders is:

-https://hillsidechristiancollege.permapleat.com.a u/shop/
+https://hillsidechristiancollege.permapleat.com.au/shop/

 P-12 students must wear the correct College uniform.
 It is a requirement of attending HillSide Christian College.
 No other clothing is permitted to cover or compromise the uniform.
 This includes leggings.